Spring Greens Quiche Recipe

 - 4. Brush prepared crust with egg white; layer with wilted greens, cheese and cooked bacon.
 In a large bowl, whisk remaining ingredients; pour over top.

-- 5. Bake 35-40 minutes longer or until a knife inserted near the center comes out clean.
+- 5. Bake 35-40 minutes longer or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before cutting.
 Yield: 6 servings.